 Dubbo NSW 2830

 - Only the motor vehicle tax is refundable.
 Other NSW registration charges such as the registration fee and number plate fee are not refundable.

 - If you register your vehicle interstate under the same name as NSW, you'll incur a cancellation fee.

 - If you register your vehicle interstate under a different name, you'll incur a transfer fee and cancellation fee.

 - Your cancellation and/or transfer fees will be deducted from your refund amount.

-- Visit the Roads and Maritime Services website to view the current transfer and cancellation fees.
+- Visit the Transport for NSW website to view the current transfer and cancellation fees.